 The Company operates an unfunded gratuity scheme (which is a defined benefit scheme as specified in IAS 19: Employee benefits).
 Employees are entitled to gratuity benefit after completion of minimum five years of service with the Company.
-The gratuity is calculated on the last basic pay and is payable at the rate of one month's basic pay for every completed year of service up to ten years of service, one and half months basic pay for every completed year of service.
+The gratuity is calculated on the last basic pay and is payable at the rate of one month's basic pay for every completed year of service up to ten years of service, one and half months basic pay for every completed year of service up to fifteen years of service and two months basic pay for more than fifteen years of service.
 Full provision for gratuity has been made in the accounts for the existing employees based on their years of service with the Company.
 Gratuity amount is subject to a maximum ceiling of 50 (fifty) basic only.